 Solid State Battery Cathodes

 This technology offers mixed conductive interphases for solid state batteries without the issues of ceramic cathodes.
-The system is thin, percolative, and can be in-situ formed by a low-melting-point sintering additive with a ten-times and three-times area capacity improvement over the state-of-the-art cathodes.
+The system is thin, percolative, and can be formed in-situ by a low-melting-point sintering additive with a ten-times and three-times area capacity improvement over the state-of-the-art cathodes.

 What is the Problem?